austinBailey5624/MonsterMaster/README.md

 # MonsterMaster
 ## Overview
-MonsterMaster is a Monster Catching RPG *cough* Pokemon Clone *cough* Developed by Austin Bailey and whoever wants to join him
+MonsterMaster is a Monster Catching RPG *cough* Pokemon Clone *cough* Developed by Austin Bailey

+## Setup

+Download the version of unity (current version being used is here: https://github.com/austinBailey5624/MonsterMaster/blob/main/MonsterMasterUnity/ProjectSettings/ProjectVersion.txt )

-## Differences from Pokemon
+## Goals: Differences from Pokemon
 1. **The player matters** In Pokemon Games the user really doesnt matter at all other than as a way to move yourself around the screen.
 In MonsterMaster as the character you are an active participant in the battle and defeat occurs when you are knocked out, not just when the monster representing you is defeated *it also bears noting that monsters gain experience much faster than humans.
 2. **There is player choice** that shapes the world around you.
 3. **There isn't a single way to win the game.** There are factions that you side with and gain ranks and reputation with that determine how you play and end the game.